 The World Around Us - this unit focuses on the study of ecology.
 Learners develop practical skills sampling the environmental conditions of their local area.
-Learners will also develop their understanding of the interdependence of all life on Earth and human impact on the environment.
+Learners will also develop their understanding of the interdependence of all life on Earth and the human impact on the environment.

 Building Blocks of Life - this unit focuses on the study of cell biology.
 Learners will develop their knowledge of essential biological topics including DNA and enzymes.
-Learners will also develop their practical laboratory techniques carrying out various fun and exciting experiments.
+Learners will also develop their practical laboratory techniques through various experiments.